Josef-Friedrich/phrydy/README.rst

      - ``B000002UAL``
    * - barcode
      - common
      - The barcode assigned to the release.
 There are many different types of barcode, but the ones usually found on music releases are two: 1.
 Universal Product Code (UPC), which is the original barcode used in North America.
-2. European Article Number (EAN)
+2. European Article Number (EAN).
      - ``5028421931838``, ``036000291452``
    * - bitdepth
      - audio